Donovan: 2000s

 In 2000, Donovan narrated and played himself in the Futurama episode "The Deep South" on 16 April with a parody of the song "Atlantis".

-A new album, Beat Cafe, on Appleseed Records in 2004, marked a return to the jazzy sound of his 1960s recordings and featured bassist Danny Thompson and drummer Jim Keltner, with production by John Chelew (Blind Boys of Alabama).
+A new album, Beat Cafe, on Appleseed Records in 2004, marked a return to the jazzy sound of his 1960s recordings and featured bassist Danny Thompson and drummer Jim Keltner, with production by John Chelew (The Blind Boys of Alabama).
 At a series of Beat Cafe performances in New York, Richard Barone (The Bongos) joined Donovan to sing and read passages from Allen Ginsberg's Howl.

 In May 2004, Donovan played "Sunshine Superman" at the wedding concert for the Crown Prince and Crown Princess of Denmark.
-He released his early demo tapes, Sixty Four, and a re-recording of the Brother Sun, Sister Moon soundtrack on iTunes.
+He released his early demo tapes, Sixty Four and a re-recording of the Brother Sun, Sister Moon soundtrack on iTunes.
 A set of his Mickie Most albums was released on 9 May 2005.
 This EMI set has extra tracks including another song recorded with the Jeff Beck Group.
 In 2005, his autobiography The Hurdy Gurdy Man was published.
 In May/June 2005, Donovan toured the UK (Beat Cafe Tour) and Europe with Tom Mansi on double bass, former Damned drummer Rat Scabies and Flipron keyboard player, Joe Atkinson.

-In spring/summer 2006, Donovan played British festivals and two dates at Camden's The Jazz Café, London.
+In 2006, Donovan played British festivals and two dates at Camden's The Jazz Cafe, London.

-In January 2007, Donovan played at the Kennedy Center, in Washington, DC, at Alice Tully Hall, in New York City, and at the Kodak Theatre, in Los Angeles, in conjunction with a presentation by filmmaker David Lynch supporting the David Lynch Foundation for Consciousness-Based Education and world peace.
+In January 2007, Donovan played at the Kennedy Center, in Washington, D.C.; at Alice Tully Hall, in New York City; and at the Kodak Theatre, in Los Angeles, in conjunction with a presentation by filmmaker David Lynch supporting the David Lynch Foundation for Consciousness-Based Education and world peace.
 The concert at the Kodak Theatre was filmed by Raven Productions and broadcast on public television as a pledge drive.
 Donovan's partnership with the David Lynch Foundation saw him performing concerts through October 2007, as well as giving presentations about Transcendental meditation.
 He appeared at Maharishi University of Management in Fairfield, Iowa, in May 2007, and toured the UK with Lynch in October 2007.

 In March 2007, Donovan played two shows at the South by Southwest music festival in Austin, Texas.
-He had planned a spring 2007 release of an album, along with a UK tour, but announced the tour was cancelled and the album delayed.
-He said was in good health and gave no reason for the cancellation.
+He had planned a spring 2007 release of an album, along with a UK tour, but the tour was cancelled and the album delayed.

 In April 2007, Donovan presented a three-part series on Ravi Shankar for BBC Radio 2.
 In October 2007, he announced plans for the "Invincible Donovan University" focusing on Transcendental Meditation, to be near Glasgow or Edinburgh.
 In October 2007 the DVD The Donovan Concert—Live in LA, filmed at the Kodak Theatre Los Angeles earlier that year, was released in the UK.
 On 6 October 2009, Donovan was honoured as a BMI Icon at the 2009 annual BMI London Awards.
 The Icon designation is given to BMI songwriters who have had "a unique and indelible influence on generations of music makers".